HackerDom/ctf-cloud/cloud/README.md

 Both team VMs: vulnerable VM and router VM are deployed from snapshots, so the snapshots have to be created first.
 The snapshot for router is made only once.

-The router host should be created as a s-1vcpu-1gb (1 CPU and 1 GB RAM) droplet in AMS3 zone.
+The router host should be created as a s-1vcpu-1gb (1 CPU and 1 GB RAM) droplet.
 Enter these commands to configure it:

 ```
 apt update && apt upgrade -y